Connecting people with the Healing Forest

 on the natural history of El Yunque.

-Located in la Sierra de Luquillo and with close
+Located in la Sierra de Luquillo and with over

-the most important places in Puerto Rico due
+most important places in Puerto Rico due to

 biological diversity.